renaissance-publishing/renaissance/content/chapters/13-wealth-income-and-lifestyles.md

 ### Character Wealth

-The wealth-and-trade system may seem a little odd to someone coming from a game that meters wealth in gold, silver and copper;
+The wealth-and-trade system may seem a little odd to someone coming from a game that measures wealth in gold, silver and copper;
 why is it put together this way?

 One simple reason is that this game is based partly on *Eclipse Phase*, and *Eclipse Phase* uses a similar cost-level system.
 But that's far from the entire motivation!

-Much like *Eclipse Phase*, we want players to be able to play characters with wildly different wealth levels--running from penniless peasants to Dukes and Lords.
+Much like *Eclipse Phase*, we want players to be able to play *choose* how important wealth is to their character-concept, and to be able to play characters with vastly different levels of wealth;
-We don't want to measure a character's power and advancement in terms of powerful items and wealth.
-Players should be able to *choose* how important wealth is to their concept for their character, and in order to do that, they should be able to either start out wealthy (like Lady Katrine, the noble-born merchant) or stay poor (like Aryn the hunter or Lohrs the folk-hero, either of whome are as like as not to refuse a reward) without breaking a "treasure-by-level" table.
+players should be able to start out wealthy (like Lady Katrine, the noble-born merchant) or stay poor (like Aryn the hunter or Lohrs the folk-hero, both of whom are as like as not to refuse a reward) without breaking a "treasure-by-level" table.

-Also, like *Eclipse Phase*, in *Renaissance*, "character who provides the party with things that they need" is intended to be a player role, rather than an NPC role, and "being incredibly rich and just buying things" is a valid strategy for succeeding in that role.
+In particular, much like *Eclipse Phase*, we want "the character who provides the party with things that they need" to be a *player* role, and "being incredibly rich and just buying things" is a valid strategy for succeeding in that role.
+This means that our wealth system needs to *scale elegantly*, supporting everything from destitute drifters to propertied nobles.

-And, as a design principle, we also wish to avoid keeping track of tedious and unimportant details.
+At the same time, as a design principle, we try to avoid making characters keep track of *tedious and unimportant details*.
-Taken together, this means that our wealth system should allow a wealthy character (like Lady Katrine or General Chandra) to purchase a wide variety of useful things for the party, without bogging the game down in "cash-register math" and *especially* without wasting time trying to figure out how Lady Katrine "makes change" out of her immense estate to buy a meal.
+This means that we want our wealth system to allow a wealthy character (like Lady Katrine or General Chandra) to purchase a wide variety of useful things for the party, without bogging the game down with "cash-register math" and *especially* without wasting time trying to figure out how Lady Katrine "makes change" out of her immense estate to buy a meal.

-Though we tend to really enjoy moving the role of "wealthy provisioner" into the space of jobs players can do, there is something of a flip-side; if "provisioner" is a player role, then that means that someone *needs* to do it.
-If the party doesn't have a character who has at least *some* access to funds, they'll be missing an important role--a "gotcha" that can catch people used to traditional party construction by surprise!
+That's why we've designed our wealth system the way we have; we've broken wealth levels and item costs down using a roughly *logarithmic* scale, and we've designed our bartering system so that you only need to keep track of *what level of item you start to have trouble paying for*, and *how many of those items you can probably buy*.

+Another consequence of this design is that we *don't* measure character power or advancement in magical items and wealth.
+That might be less evident here—that's why we've made minimal provision for *changing* your wealth level—but it has more profound impact elsewhere.

 </aside>